arokettu/php-random-polyfill/docs/compatibility.rst

 Known differences
 =================

-These differences are considered to be permanent features
+These differences are considered to be permanent features.
+However if you know how to fix them, ideas are welcome.

 Serialization
 -------------